Freedom and Gratitude

 "Greater love has no one than this, that one lay down his life for his friends."1

-Today is a day of celebration for U.S. citizens—the day when each year they celebrate their independence as a nation.
+Today is a day of celebration in the United States—the day when each year we celebrate our independence as a nation.
 For those who live in the U.S.A. let us not forget that our independence was bought with a price—the price of blood on the battlefields.
-Thousands of men, supported by wives, mothers and sisters, fathers and brothers, fought for our freedom, multiplied thousands of whom gave their lives in the process.
+Thousands of men and women fought for our freedom, many of whom gave their lives in the process.

 No nation in world history has experienced more freedoms, privileges, and opportunities.
 This nation was founded and built on a solid foundation of liberty and justice for all with a firm belief and trust in God.